AvaProtocol/OAK-docs/_docs/powered-by-oak-time-apis.md

     /// Your unique identifier for the task.
 Accepts any string input (e.g. "I am as unique as a snowflake").
     provided_id: Vec<u8>,

     /// API Param for Scheduling.
-You can schdule fixed or recurring task.
+You can schedule fixed or recurring tasks.
     /// pub enum ScheduleParam {
 	///     Fixed { execution_times: Vec<UnixTime> },
 	///     Recurring { next_execution_time: UnixTime, frequency: Seconds },
     /// }
-    /// Both execution_times and next_execution_time should be unix standard time stamps(in seconds) for when the task should run (accepts a string input).
-The time stamp must be at the start of any minute (i.e. the timestamp number modulo 60 must equal 0).
+    /// Both execution_times and next_execution_time should be unix standard timestamps (in seconds) for when the task should run (accepts a string input).
+The timestamp must be at the start of any hour (i.e. the timestamp number modulo 3600 must equal 0).
     schedule: ScheduleParam,

     /// The parachain location where the encoded extrinsic call will be sent.